xaxay/poc-mfe-vite/README.md

 It is full-fledged development version that is bases on

-Vite / ImportMaps / HTML / JS / CSS / Vue3 / Vuetify3 / Pinia / ESLint / PlayWrite.
+Vite / ImportMaps / HTML / JS / CSS / Vue3 / Vuetify3 / Pinia.

 # Demo